auth0/docs/articles/api-auth/grant/password.md

 ## MFA Support

-For details on how to implement multi-factor authentication, refer to [Multi-factor Authentication and Resource Owner Password](/api-auth/tutorials/multifactor-resource-owner-password).
+For details on how to implement <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>, refer to [Multi-factor Authentication and Resource Owner Password](/api-auth/tutorials/multifactor-resource-owner-password).

 ## Keep reading